 We continue to meet the needs of the community as economic changes impact the area.
 Good Shepherd: 25 area congregations collaborate to support the Good Shepherd Center for over two decades.
 In the beginning, Zion's provided seed money to create an emergency shelter.
-Over time, the Good Shepherd has evolved to provide many needs that include food pantry, meal program, and thrift store.
-Zion's continues to participate in the Good Shepherd with volunteers, financial support and Board members.
-Zion's also provides financial support and Board member support for St. Paul's Senior Living Community.
+Over time, the Good Shepherd has evolved to provide many needs that include food pantry, meal program, thrift store, community clinic.
+Zion's continues to participate in the Good Shepherd with volunteers, financial support and Advisory Board.
+Zion's also provides financial support and Advisory Board support for St. Paul's, a continuing care retirement community.